srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

   - several months before their work is done, and the results can be appraised.
 - delroth publicly accusing Shea Levy of being 'fascist' https://mastodon.delroth.net/@delroth/112450680035780629
 - Someone's calling out of recent (biased) mod actions https://x.com/sridca/status/1792321271608328487
+- samueldr banning individual from the wiki for political reasons: https://x.com/sridca/status/1793489723882664111